 Even though you cannot directly restore the backup file from the old version of Microsoft Money, you can open and convert the original data files.

 Finding Your Data Files

-If you are still having trouble locating your Microsoft Money data files, you can perform a Windows search for the data files by the .mny file name extension.
+If you are still having trouble locating your Microsoft Money data files, you can perform a Windows search for ".mny," which will bring up any files using that extension.

 Converting Original Data Files

 Once you locate your Microsoft Money data files, follow these steps to convert them: